gertn/ng-i18n/README.md

 #Internationalization module for AngularJS
 This is an internationalization module for AngularJS, it allows you to localize your application with resource bundles.
+The file type for the resource bundle is '.json'.

 The source files can be found in the `src/js` directory.
 The release files can be found in the `dist` directory.